-AIAI also worked on early use of Knowledge-Based Systems (KBS) methods with the Darmstadt space operations centre (ESOC).
+AIAI also worked on early use of Knowledge-Based Systems (KBS) methods with the Darmstadt space operations centre (ESOC) in Germany.

 AIAI has worked with British Aerospace on the EUMETSAT contract to build a mission planning and scheduling module for the European Organisation for the Exploitation of Meteorological Satellites.
 This developed the spacecraft telecommand and scheduling systems for the overall control centre.

 The UK Defence Research Agency-Satellite Communication Division commissioned AIAI to undertake a feasibility study on whether an AI based planning tool could be developed to improve the network planning and access planning capability for UK military satellite communications.
 The ultimate objective was for a tool to assist operators manage and plan the satellite communications network more effectively, making optimal use of available resources.

 As far as our work in the USA is concerned, AIAI's O-Plan system forms a key part of an ambitious long term research and development programme with the aim of producing a flexible support tool for command, planning and control in applications such as project management, logistics and spacecraft operations.
 Early work was for the USAF Rome Laboratory and involved spacecraft mission planning (see final report).